 The food in Mallorca is scrumdiddlyumptious.
 Waterfront bars and restaurants line the Pine Walk and serve exceptional Tapas, fresh seafood, traditional paellas and simple, tasty pizza.
 Purply-pink sunsets, twinkly lights and live Spanish guitar add to the magic of eating al fresco in the balmy evening heat.
 If you’re in need of food for a bubba, the always reliable Ella’s pouches are available at the local Spar shop.

 6. Invite the Grandparents

-As parents with tinies will know, a ‘holiday’ away with them is really a transferral of your parenting duties to another destination, rather than the relaxing break it once was.
+As parents with tinies will know, a ‘holiday’ away with them is really a transferral of your parenting duties to another destination, rather than the relaxing break it once was pre-kids.
 Suntanning and book reading are restricted to nap times – if you’re lucky – and daily activities may have to be fashioned slightly around their eating/sleeping schedule.
 This is where Grandparents and their enthusiastic, trust-worthy, hands-on free childcare come in very handy.
 Make the most of it and squeeze in a date-night or baby-free lunch/activity.

 7. Head to the beach

 The north coast of the island is dotted with stunning beaches, dramatic mountain backdrops, calm, shimmering waters and activities for families.
 Pedalos can be hired for a mooch out to sea.
 You have to pay for sun loungers under the rustic parasols that pepper the shores, but if you’re happy to set up camp on the sand you can normally eek out some late afternoon shade from a nearby tree.
 However, I’d definitely recommend bringing a small tent or inflatable paddling pool with cover for shade for baby.